 Rights of Nature Going Statewide

-As the numbers of communities advancing Community Rights – including Rights of Nature – grow, CELDF is assisting them to join together to form statewide Community Rights Networks in several states.
+As the numbers of communities advancing Community Rights – including the Rights of Nature – grow, CELDF is assisting them to join together to form statewide Community Rights Networks.
 We are partnering with the Networks to draft constitutional amendments to establish Community Rights and the Rights of Nature.
-Today, Colorado, New Hampshire, and Oregon are advancing these constitutional amendments.
+Today, Colorado, New Hampshire, Oregon, and Ohio are advancing these constitutional amendments.

 Rights of Nature Going Global

-CELDF assisted the Ecuador Constituent Assembly to draft Rights of Nature constitutional provisions.
-Ecuadorians adopted their new constitution by an overwhelming majority, making Ecuador the first country in the world to recognize the Rights of Nature in its Constitution.
+In 2008, was invited to meet with the Ecuador Constituent Assembly as they drafted a new constitution.
+CELDF assisted the Assembly to draft Rights of Nature constitutional provisions.
+Ecuadorians adopted their new constitution by an overwhelming majority, making Ecuador the first country in the world to recognize the Rights of Nature in its constitution.

-In England, CELDF assisted the Green Party of England and Wales to develop a Rights of Nature policy, which was adopted in February 2016.
+CELDF also assisted the Green Party of England and Wales to develop a Rights of Nature policy for their national party platform.
+The policy was adopted in February 2016.